Vino-Blanco/active-directory-lab/README.md

 # Active Directory Home Lab

 ## Overview
-Built a Windows Active Directory lab in VirtualBox with a domain controller, DNS, a domain-joined Windows 10 client, and Group Policy configuration.
+Designed, deployed, and troubleshot a Windows Active Directory lab environment in VirtualBox with a domain controller, DNS, a domain-joined Windows 10 client, and Group Policy configuration.

 ## Environment
 - Windows Server (DC01)